-If you wish that details of an incident be kept confidential, speak with Confidential Resource Brian Kohatsu, Mental Health Counselor or a Confidential Advocate from the YWCA, whose numbers are provided above.
-Counselors are available to help on an emergency basis.
+If you wish that details of an incident be kept confidential, speak with Confidential Resource, Jie Shen, Mental Health Counselor at (808) 245-8346 or a YWCA Confidential Advocate at (808) 278-3508.
+Mental Health Counselors are available to help.
 Their service is free of charge.